Andoni Goikoetxea

 Andoni Goikoetxea Olaskoaga (born 23 August 1956), Goiko for short, is a Spanish former football centre-back and manager.

-He was known for his aggressive play and was nicknamed "The Butcher of Bilbao".
-He mainly played for Athletic Bilbao; among the club's fans, he was also known as El Gigante de Alonsotegui (The Giant of Alonsotegui).
+He was known for his aggressive play, and was nicknamed "The Butcher of Bilbao".
+He mainly played for Athletic Bilbao, being known as El Gigante de Alonsotegui (The Giant of Alonsotegui) among the club's fans.

 Goikoetxea was a Spanish international in the 1980s.
 He won 39 caps, and represented the country in the 1986 World Cup and Euro 1984.

-Playing career
+Club career

-Club
+Athletic Bilbao

 Born in Alonsotegi, Biscay, Goikoetxea began playing football with local Arbuyo before joining Athletic Bilbao in 1973 where, after starting out at the reserve side, he soon established himself in the senior team squad.
 He scored four La Liga goals in 27 games in his debut season, but played a lesser role in the following three years with a total of only 24 appearances.

 During the 1980s, along with Dani, José Ramón Gallego, José Núñez, Manuel Sarabia and Andoni Zubizarreta, Goiko was a prominent member of the successful Bilbao side coached by Javier Clemente.
 In 1984 the Basque club renewed its league title, also achieving the double (league and Copa del Rey) in that year.

 Maradona foul

 On 24 September 1983, Goikoetxea achieved notoriety for a foul on Diego Maradona described as "one of the most brutal fouls ever delivered in the history of Spanish football".
 In a league match at the Camp Nou, he tackled the Argentine from behind and broke his ankle.
 Maradona compared the sound he heard to that of wood breaking and, in the aftermath, English journalist Edward Owen coined the phrase "Butcher of Bilbao" to describe Goikoetxea, a nickname which stayed with him for the rest of his career.
 Maradona's compatriot César Luis Menotti, the coach of FC Barcelona, accused the Spaniard of "belonging to a 'race of anti-footballers'" and called for a lifelong ban; he was served a ten-match ban by the Royal Spanish Football Federation.
 It was later reported he kept "the boot he had used to destroy...(Maradona's) ankle ligaments" at home in a glass case.

 Two seasons earlier, Goikoetxea had severely injured Barcelona midfielder Bernd Schuster, leaving him with a serious right knee injury from which the German never fully recovered.
-When the two teams met in the 1984 Copa del Rey Final in May, the match ended 1–0 for Athletic.
+When the two teams met in the 1984 Copa del Rey final in May, the match ended 1–0 for Athletic.
 Featuring in a mass brawl on the pitch, he kicked Maradona's chest; he was initially banned for 18 games for his actions, but the suspension was later reduced to seven.

-Later years
+Later career

-After three years with Atlético Madrid where he featured sparingly, Goikoetxea retired at almost 34 after appearing in 369 competitive matches for Athletic, netting 44 times.
+After three years with Atlético Madrid where he featured sparingly, Goikoetxea retired aged 33.
+He appeared in 369 competitive matches for Athletic, netting 44 times.